 - Is there alignment between the need, intervention, and intended outcome?
 Clear design/dosage? - What level of evidence supports this alignment? - How many AmeriCorps members will be needed?
-Are the member activities allowable? - What are the characteristics and qualifications of desired AmeriCorps members? - How many staff members and what roles will be supporting the program and members? - Will you have host sites?
+Are the member activities allowable? - What are the characteristics and qualifications of desired AmeriCorps members? - How many staff members and what roles will be supporting the program and members? - Are any partner agreements necessary for data collection? - How will members/sites be oriented to data collection? - What checks and balances will be needed to ensure fidelity in data collection? - Will you have host sites?
 What other partners are necessary to be successful? - How will you obtain the cash match necessary to operate the program?